ErikKarlkvist/FootballTown/Report3.md

 ## Reflections
+The group worked sufficiently and worked as a team to carry out the tasks defined in the backlog and tackle the problem that occur during development.
+Team members showed up during all meetings and showed a positive attitude during these sessions.
+Each member contributed to the progress of the project relative to their level of programming competence.
+Once again team-work and pair-programming played a major role in accomplishment of tasks.

 Reflect on how the work worked.
 This data will form the basis for your final reflection.
 As the postmortem will be a writeup, it's fine to use shorthand notes, bullet list, and similar.